apurvamulay/ReCOVery/README.md

  - `recovery-news-data.csv` -  Samples of all news articles collected from 21 reliable and 38 unreliable websites
  - `recovery-social-media-data.csv` -  Samples of social media information of news articles from the above websites

-Each of the above CSV files is comma separated file and have the following respective columns:
+Each of the above CSV files is a comma-separated file and have the following respective columns:

 1. recovery-news-data.csv
  - `news_id` - Unique identifier for each news article.